 Which standards do we follow?

-Our brand identity system assigns graphic standards procedures based on your department, program, or division’s primary offering to the public.
+Our brand identity system assigns graphic standards procedures based on your college, unit or division’s primary offering to the public.
 This system places audience, rather than our organizational chart, at the forefront of decisions about visual identity, ensuring that the University provides a unified face to each of its unique constituent groups.

 • Core University